DadongZ/Python/README.md

 # Python
-Course - teach sections
+courses - teach sections

-Games - for fun
+games - for fun

 pipelines - seamless pipeline for data preprocess and analysis